Feeding your toddler or infant is a common challenge for all parents

 Try to pay your little one attention whilst they are eating.
 This will build positive associations with food and eating.

-Allow your child self-feed with their hands or give them children’s cutlery that encourages self-feeding.
+Allow your child self-feed with their hands or give them children's utensils that encourage self-feeding.
 This will help them regulate the amount they eat and learn independence.
-Using cutlery that is specifically designed for their hands will help develop motor skills.
+Using utensils that are specifically designed for their hands will help develop motor skills.
 It will build confidence as well as long term independence at meal times.

 Let them play, pick up and experiment with their food – it is all part of learning, engaging and enjoying food.
 Shielding your toddler or child from specific kinds of foods if they don’t like them initially can end up affecting the development of their palate.
 Allowing your child to pick up and experience meals with more senses than taste is essential to promoting long term healthy eating habits.